-It could be with either clean or dirty water.
-It’s important to work out which type of water it is because they have different sources.
+It could be clean water, or dirty water.
+It’s important to work out which type of water it is, because they have different sources.

 There are only 2 places where water can get into a washing machine’s drum.
-Either through a water valve, or through the drain hose.
+Either seeping through a faulty water valve, or coming in through the drain hose.
 It’s impossible for water to get in any other way.

 Water coming in through a water valve

 The latter is unlikely though, unless it’s an old washing machine, or maybe there is some damage to the filter.
 Either of these issues can result in water slowly seeping into the machine.

-Water rising inside the drum may only be noticed if the washing machine is left unused (with the water tap left on) over night, or over a several day period.
-This is why ideally you should always turn off the taps after using the washing machine.
+Water rising inside the drum may only be noticed if the washing machine is left unused (with the water tap left on) overnight, or over a several day period.
+This is why, ideally, you should always turn off the taps after using the washing machine.

 Water Pressure Too Low

 A third possible valve related cause is if the water pressure is very low.
-Bizarrely the valves rely on a minimum amount water pressure to push against a rubber flange and shut water off.
+Bizarrely, the valves rely on a minimum amount of water pressure to push against a rubber flange and shut water off.
 You can get water seeping past the seal inside if the water pressure is extremely low.

 The first thing to try is to turn off the taps

 If it doesn’t, move onto the drain hose possibility below.
 However, you must ensure the tap is not faulty by removing the fill hose from the machine and ensuring no water comes through with the tap turned off.

-Sometimes, by removing the soap dispenser drawer and carefully observing inside the soap dispenser you can see water slowly dripping in at regular intervals from the nozzles at the top.
+Sometimes, by removing the soap dispenser drawer and carefully observing inside the soap dispenser, you can see water slowly dripping in at regular intervals from the nozzles at the top.
 Don’t check this if the washing machine has just been filling though.
 You may get some dripping of water into the soap dispenser for a while after.

 Check the Water Valve Filter

 Water pressure to the valve might be reduced enough to prevent the valve shutting off properly if the filter is severely blocked.
 Turn off the tap(s), remove the fill hose(s) and the water valve filter is easily seen at the back of the valve.

 Does the water valve need replacing?

-Water getting in through the drain hose
+Is water getting in through the drain hose?

 The only other place water could possibly get into the drum is by siphoning up the drain hose.
-This shouldn’t be possible if the drain hose is plumbed in properly.
+This is actually the most common cause of water getting into a washing machine.
+It shouldn’t be possible if the drain hose is plumbed in properly.

 If the drain hose pumps into a stand pipe

-For example, if the stand pipe is submerged in water through a blocked grate and the drain hose is sealed into the standpipe instead of sitting in it with an air gap around it.
+For example, if the stand pipe outside is submerged in water through a blocked grate, and the drain hose is sealed into the standpipe with tape, instead of sitting in it with an air gap around it.
 (Check the drain hose is installed properly).